-Daemen College will aim to use all official social media accounts strategically and effectively to encourage conversation, build relationships with our diverse community of stakeholders, promote events, share stories that are important to the Daemen community, and continue to fulfill the institution’s mission and build momentum into the future.
+Daemen University will aim to use all official social media accounts strategically and effectively to encourage conversation, build relationships with our diverse community of stakeholders, promote events, share stories that are important to the Daemen community, and continue to fulfill the institution’s mission and build momentum into the future.

 It is the responsibility of department supervisors to ensure content/information being shared is respectful, accurate, and not offensive.
 The proper disciplinary actions will take place when content violates the practices set forth by this document.
 The vice president for institutional advancement in conjunction with the vice president for strategic initiatives and other leadership roles as deemed necessary will work collaboratively to address any social media related issues that arise.

 Operation in Accordance to Handbooks | Code of